 HISTORY of the JA, THE RITCHIE FAMILY and the JA FAMILY

-Cornelia Wadsworth was born in 1837 in Geneso, New York on a farm her ancestors had purchased from the Seneca Indians.
+Cornelia Wadsworth was born in 1837 and raised near Geneseo, New York on a farm her ancestors had purchased from the Seneca Indians.
 Hence, her tradition was one of keeping land in a family.
 In 1857, she married Montgomery Ritchie (1826-1864) of Boston.
 He served with the Second Infantry Battalion of the New England Guard during the Civil War.
 After the battle of the Wilderness, Ritchie crossed the Confederate lines and retrieved the body of this father-in-law General James Wadsworth and escorted it back to Geneseo.
 Just a few months later, Ritchie was killed in battle.

 Cornelia Wadsworth Ritchie Adair

-Cornelia Ritchie took her two sons to Europe to be educated.
-While there, she met and married an Irish landowner named John Adair in 1867.
-The Adairs moved to New York, where Adair had already established a brokerage office (borrowing large sums in Ireland at 4% interest and lending small sums at 10% interest, but Adair’s Irish temper was inadaptable to New York City’s society or to the Wadsworth’s peaceful farm life.
+In his book on the JA Ranch, Harley True Burton says Cornelia Ritchie met an Irish landowner named John George (Jack) Adair in 1867 at a ball in New York City.
+The Adairs married in 1869 and moved to New York, where Adair had already established a brokerage office (borrowing large sums in Ireland at 4% interest and lending small sums at 10% interest).
+Adair’s Irish temper was inadaptable to New York City’s society or to the Wadsworth’s peaceful farm life.

 Erwin E. Smith, Day Herder with the JA Overlooking a Fork of the Red River and Taking Things Easy, 1908